yejiahaoderek/cs152fa21-project.github.io/index.md

 - Compare/evaluate the performance of differnent NN architecture
 - Compress the NN so that it could run on cellphones

-## Literature Review
-- **Automated plant species identification—Trends and future directions (Waldchen et al.)** [Link](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5886388/)
-  - The authors Waldchen, Rzanny, Seeland, and Mader write a survey paper on the current implementation of plant species identification and the way advances in deep learning are changing the way we identify plants.
-Waldchen et al. describe plant identification as a supervised classification problem.
-Many current implementations use feature identification by extracting features from plant images, creating a feature vector.
-Within these were model-specific implementations and model-free implementations.
-Of these, model-specific ended up being feature specific (e.g. a classifier that only worked when identifying very leafy plants) whereas model-free implementations were able to be more generalizable.
-When this paper was written in 2018, Waldchen et al. looked forward to using Convolutional Neural Networks because CNNs do not require custom, hand-crafted feature detection and extraction steps with both being part of the training process.

-- **A computer vision system for automatic plant species identification** [Link](https://link.springer.com/chapter/10.1007/978-3-642-33709-3_36)
-  - The paper presents an approach that does not use neural networks to identify plant species.
-This paper introduces a sequence of algorithmic procedures to identify tree species by leaf image extraction, stem removal, and nearest neighbors clustering.

-- **Automated Plant Species Identification: Challenges and Opportunities** [Link](https://link.springer.com/chapter/10.1007/978-3-319-44447-5_3)
-  - This paper discusses different ways of identifying plant species so far using computer vision and machine learning techniques, by stages.
-Common workflow is presented including data acquisition and sources, leaf segmentation, and feature extraction and identification.
-Deep learning is mentioned as approaches with huge success and an example about Convolutional Neural Network (CNN) is given.

-- **PLANT NUTRIENT DEFICIENCY DETECTION USING DEEP CONVOLUTIONAL NEURAL NETWORK** [Link](http://www.icicel.org/ell/contents/2019/10/el-13-10-13.pdf)
-  - The paper implements convolutional neural network to detect the health condition of a controlled species of plant.
-Particularly, the input pictures are kora and the health conditions are labelled manually in binary: either healthy or difficiency.
-The accuracy varies from 59.5% to 96% and analysis is given.

-- **LeafNet: A computer vision system for automatic plant species identification** [Link](https://www.sciencedirect.com/science/article/abs/pii/S1574954116302515)
-  - **No Access**

-- **TA-CNN: Two-way attention models in deep convolutional neural network for plant recognition** [Link](https://www.sciencedirect.com/science/article/abs/pii/S0925231219309440)
-  - **No Access**

 ## Methods
 To complete this project of creating a neural network that performs a plant species identification task, we used a convolutional neural network.
 The convolutional neural network was created using fastai and PyTorch based on existing convolutional neural network architectures such as ResNet and AlexNet.
 The data set we'll be using is the PlantNet data set which contains over 300,000 images of 1081 species.
 The dataset includes a csv file that pairs plant ID numbers with scientific names.
 The datasets are already split into training and validation sets with subfolders for photos corresponding to each species.
 To create the convolutional neural network with fastai, we first used the [ImageDataLoaders](https://docs.fast.ai/vision.data.html#ImageDataLoaders) class to create data loaders based on our training and validation data sets.
 In this step, we transformed the images to uniform 224x224 pixel three channel images.
 Then, we created a cnn_learner using our dataloaders and fastai's pre-set convolutional neural net models.
 We tested the PlantNet dataset on the models resnet18, resnet34, resnet50, resnet101, and alexnet.
 We used the Adam optimization function for our testing as well as a learning rate of 0.001.
 We ran each neural net through three epochs and recorded the accuracies and error rates.